BryceSchroeder/delvmod/README.md

 WHAT CAN I DO WITH delv?

-Anything permitted by the GPL version 3, but we ask you to please not attempt to use it to circumvent Cythera's shareware restrictions, and not to distribute any modified versions of "Cythera Data" (i.e. the scenario file).
+Anything permitted by the GPL version 3, ~but we ask you to please not attempt to use it to circumvent Cythera's shareware restrictions~ (Update: Ambrosia is apparently defunct now.
+I can't give you permission to do this, of course, but I am no longer making this polite requestion.), and not to distribute any modified versions of "Cythera Data" (i.e. the scenario file).
 This latter action at least would violate Ambrosia Software's copyright (and the Cythera EULA, as it permits only redistribution of the unmodified and complete game.)